iamecho/missiontactics/README.md

 - Settings - adjust background music, game music, view controls, and language.
 - Player Profile - player name, ranking and points, win-lose tally, location, username, profile avatar.
 Ability to edit profile location and avatar (choose for list).
 - Cross-platform - game is playable both in desktop browser and mobile.
 Cross-platfrom playing is allowed.
 Mobile browser players are directed to mobile game (directed to install, if game is not yet installed).
+- Game Modes - Player vs player (PVP): assigned to fight other player, Player vs AI (PVC): assigned to fight AI, Player vs Friend (PVF): join a friend through a room code.

 #### Scope
 Other game details that are within the scope of the project:
 - Ads -  every game ends, an ad is displayed.
 - Player matching - Player to player (PVP) matching is prioritized.
 Players are not matched by rankings.
 If there is no available player, player is assigned to AI.
-- AI Game - players who play AIs are randomly assigned an AI level - beginner, intermediate, master.
+- AI Game - players who play AIs (PVC) are randomly assigned an AI level - beginner, intermediate, master.
 - Ranking points -  every player win whether its a fellow player or AI gets 3 points.
 Loser gets 1 point.
 AI don't get points.
 Players that are disconnected or who exit the game don't get points.

 #### Roadmap